Signed in as:

 filler@godaddy.com

-Our Vernal Pools and Grassland Reserve host experts will lead us in a walking lecture and observation experience addressing the UC Nature Reserve System while highlighting the vernal pools and endemic species located here.
+Our Vernal Pools and Grassland Reserve host experts will lead us in a walking lecture and observation experience addressing the UC Nature Reserve System while highlighting the vernal pools, grasslands, and endemic species located here.
 There are no amenities on the reserve (i.e., no water, restroom, etc.).
 We will break for lunch mid-day, likely after walking back to the heart of the UC campus.
-The afternoon expert facilitation outdoors will focus on bird observations and means by which collected information may be shared with (and benefit) communities.
+While still evolving, the afternoon expert facilitation is anticipated to focus on carbon, climate change, and the science based potential (if we can embrace and work it) that soil just might offer those of us willing to commit.
+Updates as the agenda is finalized will be provided.

 Image by Clayton Anderson

-Minimally, one should expect to park a distance of up to one mile from the gates of the reserve.
+With regard to visiting the reserve and/or campus locations, one should expect to park a distance of up to one mile from the gates of the reserve and/or any campus location.
 Overall, while parking areas are relatively level, there are definite, significant elevation changes (stairs and/or sloping walkways) on many paths from parking areas to the reserve and among nearly all locations on the campus.
-Participants should expect the same level to steeply sloping (stairs and/or sloping) pathway experiences when moving from one location to another, with almost always a considerable distance between actual locations.
-We anticipate spending virtually no part of this field experience indoors (with the exception of a dining area (if available) and you make this choice).
+Participants should expect the same level of steeply sloping (stairs and/or sloping) pathway experiences when moving from one location to another, with almost always engaging in a considerable distance between actual locations.
+At least part of this field day may be spent outdoors.
 Accessible restrooms are located on campus, and among buildings.
 We believe the indoor dining areas are accessible.
 There are no restrooms, amenities (including seating areas) in or near the reserve area.
 Participants must prepare to be on the reserve without amenities for up to 3.5 hours.
-Undesirable conditions (rain, wind, air quality, etc.) CANCEL this field experience completely.
-To the extent possible, participants will be notified no later than midday on Friday, 3/4 if the field experience is expected to take place.

 UC Merced, 5200 N. Lake Road, Merced, CA